 2. Use Google Analytics Interests

-Besides the demographics report, you can also narrow down your target audience based on Affinity Categories, In-Market Segments and Other Categories using Google Analytics.
+Besides age and gender, you can also narrow down your target audience based on their interests using Google Analytics.

-This is a great opportunity for advertisers who want to target users based on their interests.
+This is a great opportunity for advertisers who want to target users based on what they’re interested in.

 3. Use Geographic Targeting

-You can then serve your ads to the customers who are located at the specific location you want to target.
+You can then serve your ads to the customers who are located at specific locations you want to target: